Skip to content

 SegmentDurationDescription

-Recap & news link10 minCurrent Kenyan economic news item linked to the week's topic
+Recap & news link10 minA current Kenyan economic story tied directly to the week's topic

-Main lesson60 minCore concept taught with slides, real KNBS/CBK data, and Kenyan examples
+Main lesson60 minCore concept taught with KNBS, CBK, KRA, and IMF data — and Kenyan worked examples

-Case study & discussion30 minSmall group analysis of a real Kenyan scenario
+Case study & discussion30 minSmall group work on a real Kenyan scenario — a household budget, a business, a policy choice

-Recap & assignment5 minKey takeaways summarised; optional reflection task via WhatsApp
+Recap & assignment5 minKey takeaways, optional reflection task posted to the WhatsApp community

 Certification